Plans are in place for a victory parade if Liverpool Football Club wins the UEFA Champions League Final on Saturday.

 Due to the major logistical challenges needed to arrange a parade of this scale, the announcement is being made in advance so residents and businesses in the city can prepare.

 The Champions League parade would take place when Liverpool is staging two major events – River Festival Liverpool and the Bordeaux Wine Festival – which are already expected to attract tens of thousands of people to the waterfront.

 It would start at 4pm, and would see the Liverpool FC team parade their newly acquired trophy on an open top bus, along Liverpool’s UNESCO World Heritage Waterfront.

 The route starts at Allerton Maze and will travel north bound on Queens Drive towards the Fiveways roundabout and Rocket flyover.
 From there it will journey along:

 - Mill Bank

 - Route finishes at Blundell Street

-The River Festival Liverpool event would start earlier than advertised on Sunday to accommodate a parade.
-Details to be announced at a later date.
+The River Festival Liverpool event would start earlier than advertised on Sunday to accommodate a parade – around 10.30am.